 Seychelles is home to a total of thirteen amphibian species and about thirty species of reptiles.
-Each of these has their own peculiarities and are quite interesting.
+Each of these has its peculiarities and are quite impressive.

 Biological name: Aldabrachelys gigantea

-Where to find: These can be found in large numbers on the Curieuse Island.
+Where to find: These can be found in large numbers on Curieuse Island.

 Biological name: Tachycnemis seychellensis